 White Haven is a very small borough located in the state of Pennsylvania.
 With a population of 1,097 people and two constituent neighborhoods, White Haven is the 769th largest community in Pennsylvania.
-White Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+White Haven has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, White Haven isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in White Haven are a mix of both white- and blue-collar jobs.
-Overall, White Haven is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in White Haven who work in office and administrative support (16.06%), management occupations (8.90%), and sales jobs (8.03%).
+White Haven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, White Haven is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in White Haven who work in office and administrative support (13.95%), sales jobs (9.58%), and food service (7.23%).

 Overall, White Haven’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.